McLean Hospital Title:

 - 1983 MS in Primary Care Nursing, Boston College

-- 1977 Registered Nurse, Department of Health and Human Services, Commonwealth of Massachusetts
+- 1977 Registered Nurse, Board of Registration in Nursing, Commonwealth of Massachusetts

 - 1983 American Nurses Credentialing Center

-- 1994 MCSR Advanced Practice Registered Nurse, Department of Health and Human Services, Commonwealth of Massachusetts
+- 1994 MCSR Advanced Practice Registered Nurse, Board of Registration in Nursing, Commonwealth of Massachusetts

 Belmont campus - Admissions Building, Room G60